Harm van Sleen

 Education and influences

-From 1989 onwards, I became active as a working musician, both as a steady member of various bands and as a freelance allrounder.
-I became enamoured with the lifestyle of change and variety: doing concerts in barns, living rooms, theaters, concert halls, outdoor festivals, bars; radio and tv shows; at home and abroad, including performances in Belgium, France, Spain, Germany, Switzerland, Lithuania, Norway, Denmark, Sweden, Romania, Croatia, Slovakia, Ireland, England and the USA; backing up famous artists and emerging talented unknowns; getting the VIP treatment one day and suffer abuse the next; no two gigs are alike!
-Mostly I had been working as a bass player, but lately the emphasis has shifted towards the pedal steel as well as occasional gigs as a piano, guitar, mandolin and violin player.
-This makes life even more varied - which I enjoy a lot!
+From 1989 onwards, activities as a working musician commenced, both as a steady member of various bands and as a freelance allrounder and session musician.
+A lifestyle of change and variety became a much-loved habit: doing concerts in barns, living rooms, theaters, concert halls, outdoor festivals, bars, radio and tv shows; at home and abroad (including performances in Belgium, France, Spain, Germany, Switzerland, Lithuania, Norway, Denmark, Sweden, Romania, Croatia, Slovakia, Ireland, England and the USA); backing up famous artists as well as up-and-coming diamonds in the rough; getting the VIP treatment one day and suffer abuse the next - no two gigs are alike!

-Besides performing I also spend a few days each week as a teacher, working at various music schools - currently at a very wonderful music school in Woerden (the Netherlands) known as Het Klooster.
-Teaching wasn't originally my main goal in life, in fact it was hard work and fatiguing at first - and then, after a few years, I came to love it!
-To me, the challenge is always, how do you discover the origins of any problem the student might have - if a rhythm isn't performed correctly, is it for lack of a beat, or is it lack of dexterity, or a misunderstanding of how the notes are divided in relation to the beat, or is it something else?
-This almost feels like detective work to me.
-Then when I think I know what the real problem is, we do some very basic exercises, and then hopefully everything will fall in place and the student will suddenly take a huge step forward.
-This is rewarding, but usually also it will result in some progress on my part - reworking basic exercises helps me keep my own chops in shape.
+Besides performing Harm also spends a few days each week as a teacher, working at various music schools - currently at Het Klooster.
+The challenge is always, how do you discover the origins of any problem the student might encounter - if a rhythm isn't performed correctly, is it for lack of a beat, or is it lack of dexterity, or a misunderstanding of how the notes are divided in relation to the beat, or is it something else?
+This almost feels like detective work.
+Then when the real problem is identified, some very basic exercises will usually do the trick and the student will suddenly take a quantum leap forward.
+This is rewarding work, and usually benefits both the student and the teacher.
+More of my thoughts on the delights and challenges of teaching can be found here.